ppYTSSpp/ppYTSSpp.github.io/docs/English Document/BPableSubsystem_en.md

 sort: 1
 ---

-# BlueprintableSubsystem v0.8
+# BlueprintableSubsystem v1.3

-- Translated by lpl
+- Partially translated by lpl

 ## The Profile of Plugin

 This plugin provides six subsystems that can be inherited from blueprints：

-BPable_GameInstanceSubsystem
+- BPable_GameInstanceSubsystem

-BPable_LocalPlayerSubsystem
+- BPable_LocalPlayerSubsystem

-BPable_WorldSubsystem
+- BPable_WorldSubsystem

-BPable_TickableGameInstanceSubsystem
+- BPable_TickableGameInstanceSubsystem

-BPable_TickableLocalPlayerSubsystem
+- BPable_TickableLocalPlayerSubsystem

-BPable_TickableWorldSubsystem
+- BPable_TickableWorldSubsystem

 ![可蓝图继承的子系统](../resource/BPableSubsystem/屏幕截图 2022-09-02 171703.jpg)

+> This usage of the Get to BPable subsystem in the figure is **illegal**.
+Because these Subsystems in the figure are the base classes provided by the plugin, they should not be acquired under any circumstances.
+>
+> Of course, it is OK to get your subsystem blueprint class in the way in the figure.
+>
-> This method of using  the BPable subsystem that you get in this figure is **illegal**, the proper usage of this plugin is explained down below.
-The picture above is only for demonstration
+> About the use of the plugin is below.
+The above diagram only shows the role

 Users can obtain the blueprint subsystem by inheriting these base classes directly from the blueprint.